Polska / dolnośląskie

 In 2006 the population of Strzegom numbered 17,466 (of whom 8,385 were women and 9,081 men).

-The first mention of the presence of Jews in Strzegom was made in 1350.
-They tended to live around Kościelna Street, as well as between Wittiga and Nowa Streets.
+The first reference to the presence of Jews in Strzegom dates from 1350.
+They mostly lived around Kościelna Street, as well as between Wittiga and Nowa Streets.
 They had their own synagogue, most likely built in the first half of the 14th century.
-In the Middle Ages the Jewish population numbered around 100, and most of them were employed in commerce, crafts and pawn shops.
+In the Middle Ages the Jewish population numbered approximately one hundred members, most of whom were involved in trade, crafts, or owned pawn shops.

-The Jewish Community in Strzegom, like other communities in the Świdnica Principality (Dzierżoniów, Niemcza and Jawor) was located in the Świdnica municipality.
-In 1370, Princess Agnieszka ruled that the Świdnica Jewish cemetery would also serve the Jews in the other municipalities governed by Świdnica.
-A pogrom took place in 1401 in Strzegom, in which 73 Jews were killed.
-The king demanded that the town pay him for this slaughter.
-Documents note that in 1416 three Strzegom Jews, Jozil son of Izrael, Izaak and Lazarus, lent the Wrocław Town Council 339 marks.
+Like other communities in the Świdnica Duchy (Dzierżoniów, Niemcza and Jawor), the Jewish Community in Strzegom was located in Świdnica Municipality.
+In 1370, Duchess Agnieszka ruled that the Świdnica Jewish cemetery would also serve the Jews in the other municipalities governed by Świdnica.
+A pogrom, in which 73 Jews were killed, took place in Strzegom in 1401.
+For the slaughter the town had to pay 400 grzywnas (a unit of exchange) to the Czech king.
+Records state that in 1416 three Strzegom Jews, Jozil, son of Izrael, Izaak and Lazarus, lent 339 marks to the Wrocław Town Council.

-In 1453 the Jews of Strzegom and several other towns in Lower Silesia were accused of profaning the Host, arrested and imprisoned in Wrocław.
-Their trial ended with the burning at the stake of 41 Lower Silesian Jews in Solny Square in Wrocław.
-Strzegom’s remaining Jewish population was definitively chased out of the town in the course of the year and their property was confiscated.
-From 1454, by an edict of King Władysław Pogrobowiec, Jews were not allowed to stay in the town.
-A year later, the synagogue was transformed into the Catholic Church of St. Barbara.
-The church’s activities are mentioned in a 1463 document by the bishop of Wrocław.
+In 1453, the Jews of Strzegom and several other towns in Lower Silesia were accused of alleged profanation of the Host, then arrested and imprisoned in Wrocław.
+Their trial ended with burning 41 Lower Silesian Jews at the stake at Solny Square in Wrocław.
+The Strzegom’s Jewish survivors were expelled from the town for good within the same year and their property was confiscated.
+From 1454 on, by an edict issued by Czech and Hungarian King Władysław Pogrobowiec, Jews were not allowed to stay in the town.

 The first to build a settlement in the Strzegomka river catchment area were members of the Slavic tribe, Ślężanie.
 During the Polish-Czech wars of 1038-1137, its location on trade routes and its ability to serve as a fortress made the town important.
 Strzegom is first mentioned in a papal bull issued by Hadrian IV in 1155 in Rome.
 The bishop of Wrocław consecrated Strzegom‘s first church in 1149.
 In 1241 the town was burned down by Tartars, but Anna, Henryk Pobożny’s widow, placed the town under German law and attracted settlers to speed up its reconstruction.
 In 1291 Strzegom lay within the newly formed Świdnica-Jawor Principality ruled by Bolko I. On his orders, a defensive wall was erected around the town in 1291-1299.
 The first school opened in 1339.
 The town’s economy continued to develop, and in 1346 it already had nine guilds.